rrrossjr/MultitenantWorkshop/manage-app/mt-app-container/manage-app.md

 ## Introduction

 This is a series of self paced hands-on labs.
 Once you are familiar with multitenant basic concepts like plug, un-plug, clone, hot clone and refreshable clones, you can learn about the Application Container functionality of Oracle Multitenant.
-In these labs, we will dive into the concepts of Application container, container clause, upgrading and patching and Proxy PDBs.
+In this section, we will dive into the concepts of the Application container, container clause, upgrading and patching and Proxy PDBs.

 Finally see how it all fits together in Root Replicas.